 Author: Ron Graham

 This lesson is the fourth of five lessons from the letter written by James.
 Here in this fourth lesson, James shows us that we can endure trials if we put all the right conditions in place.
 I have listed six.
-You may be able to find more to add to the list above, and you're welcome to accept the challenge.
+You may be able to find more to add to the list.
+You're welcome to accept the challenge.
 However these six will be enough for our present lesson...

 James 1:2-4 Count it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance.
 And let endurance have its perfect result".